Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Numerical Method

+The effective blackbody temperature of $L_{\rm nuc}$ is assumed to peak at $5.8\times 10^4$\,K. For the accretion luminosity, $L_{\rm acc}$ (section\,\ref{sec:feedback}), we use a blackbody spectrum as well with a fixed effective temperature of $6.4\times 10^4$\,K. This corresponds to the average mass accretion rate of $1\,M_\odot\,{\rm yr}^{-1}$.

-We approximate the central mass concentration by the SMS or by a self-gravitating spinning entity.
-The internally generated thermonuclear luminosity (in the case of the SMS) of $M_{\rm sink} = 10^5\,M_\odot$ has an effective temperature peaking in the infrared \citep[e.g.,][]{begelman10}, with only a small fraction of radiation emitted above 13.6\,eV.
-Instead, we use the accretion luminosity described in section\,\ref{sec:feedback}, with the blackbody spectrum peaking around $10^5$\,K, and use three characteristic frequency bins: 13.6\,eV and 24.6\,eV in the UV, and 0.5\,keV in the X-rays.
-Inclusion of the X-ray component is important for accounting for the photoelectron heating.
-They are accounted for in the energy equations and relevant chemistry. .
+The radiation transfer proceeds using three characteristic frequency bins: 13.6\,eV and 20\,eV in the UV, and 0.1\,keV in the soft X-rays for the combined nuclear and accretion luminosity.
+The inclusion of the X-ray component is important to account for the photoelectric heating in the energy equations and relevant chemistry.

 Hence, the secondary ionizations \citep{shull85} and Compton heating on electrons from X-rays \citep{ciotti01} are included.
-The radiation field is coupled to the hydrodynamics solver, and the new ionization fractions and gas energies after every radiative transfer time-step is calculated.
-We take the radiative transfer timestep as the timestep of the finest AMR level.
+The radiation field is coupled to the hydrodynamics solver, and the new ionization fractions and gas energies after every radiative transfer timestep is calculated.
+The radiation transfer timestep has been assumed as the timestep of the finest AMR level.